Highpoint2000/LiveMap/README.md

 ![image](https://github.com/user-attachments/assets/668e1909-7548-4125-b962-05a1795a4f14)

-## v1.2
+## v1.2a

-- Enlarged header with additional log information
+- Insert close X at the top-right corner

 ## Installation notes: